13am/distributed_backup/README.md

 ### 0. The Basic Workflow

-The input for distributed_backup.py ('diba')is a single directory ('source')
+The input for distributed_backup.py ('diba') is a single directory ('source')
 and the  output is also a single directory ('destination').
 When creating a
 backup, diba will explore the input directory and all its subdirectories.
 For
 each directory d, diba will create a BASH script and write the script into
-> destination/distributed_backup_jobs/todo
+> destination/.distributed_backup_jobs/todo

 Executing one of these scripts will '.tar.gz' compress all the files within
 the single original directory d into a file and then create an MD5 checksum
 for the compressed file.
+Importantly, any subdirectories of d will not be
+included into the compressed file, because their contents will be handles by
-The compressed files will be written into
+the subdirectories' own respective BASH scripts.
+The compressed files will be
+written into
 > destination/files

 In addition to the scripts, diba writes a file with the '.loc' extension for